-Step two in the graduated licensing process allows the minor driver to slowly take on more responsibilities.
-In this case, one of the major elements involves freedom: You will now be able to operate a vehicle without the presence of a parent or another licensed driver over the age of 21.
+The next step in the graduated licensing process allows the minor driver to slowly take on more responsibilities.
+With a provisional license, you will be able to operate a vehicle alone.

 Attaining a provisional license is the most labor-intensive of the three rungs in the graduated system, because you have to do all the training first.
 It also has the most requirements and restrictions.

-A provisional license must be switched to a full license by the time you turn 19.
-Failure to do so will mean you need to reapply for a regular driver's license (i.e. fill out another form, go to the licensing office, pay the fees, and take the tests).
+NOTE: A provisional license must be converted to a full license by the time you turn 19 years old.
+Failure to do so will require you to reapply for a regular driver's license (i.e. fill out another form, go to the licensing office, pay the fees, and take the tests).